rkalendar/virtualPCR/README.md

 ## Sequence Entry:

 Sequence data files are prepared using a text editor and saved in ASCII as text/plain format (.txt) or in .fasta or without file extensions (a file extension is not obligatory).
-The program takes a single sequence or accepts multiple DNA sequences in FASTA format.
+The program takes a single sequence or accepts multiple DNA/RNA sequences in FASTA format.
 The template length is not limited.

 ## FASTA format description:
 A sequence in FASTA format consists of: